 We acknowledge that operating within a sustainable community provides our business distinct benefits, such as skilled and locally available employees; capable, local suppliers of goods and services; access to sustainably managed natural resources; and healthy and safe environments for our employees and their families.

+An important part of that is good community relations, which is as necessary for our business success as the effective management of our operations.
 With this in mind, we implement long-term community development plans that focus on improvements in quality of life.
-In 2017 we continued successful efforts to maintain these mutually-beneficial relationships.
+In 2018, we continued successful efforts to maintain these mutually-beneficial relationships,

 Internal and external communication activities

-One of the key enablers in our business success is informing both our internal and external stakeholders about our operations.
-The Corporate Communication section use various platforms, initiatives and activities to establish, nurture and maintain good relationships and promote the sharing of information with our stakeholders.
+Informing both our internal and external stakeholders about our operations is one of the key enablers in our business success.
+It is the task of the Partnership, Communication and External Affairs department to implement various platforms, initiatives and activities to establish, nurture and maintain good relationships and promote the sharing of information with our stakeholders.

 Our visitors’ programme is a key means of engaging guests from around the world.
-Besides members of the public, the programme welcomes specialists, academics and Government officials.
-In 2017, we hosted 44 tours at the mine with a total of 844 visitors.
+Besides members of the public, the programme accommodates specialists, academics and government officials.
+In 2018, we hosted 27 groups at the mine with a total of 451 visitors.

-In line with our drive to promote healthy habits and support positive lifestyles in the community, we sponsored the 26th Rössing Marathon National Championship, while Swakop Striders Athletics Club hosted the event.
-The competitors participated in a marathon and a 10-km race, while a 5-km fun walk was held in support of the Cancer Association of Namibia.
-The event attracted approximately 400 athletes and 200 members of the public who participated in the fun walk.
+In line with our drive to promote healthy habits and support positive lifestyles in the community, we sponsored the 27th Rössing Marathon National Championship, with Swakop Striders Athletics Club hosting the event.
+The competitors participated in a marathon, a half-marathon introduced for the first time and a 10-km race.
+A 5-km fun walk was held in support of the Cancer Association of Namibia.
+The marathon and 10-km race attracted just more than 500 athletes, while close to 300 members of the public participated in the fun walk.

-The cash and in-kind sponsorships and donations initiated through the Corporate Communications section totalled about N$500,000 in 2017.
+The cash and in-kind sponsorships and donations initiated through the Corporate Communication section totalled N$363,833 in 2018.